 All oysters taken from natural reefs must be 3" or greater in length from hinge to mouth.
-A lessee of private oyster grounds may be permitted to take undersized oysters for bedding purposes only (under special regulations).
+A lessee of private oyster grounds may be permitted to take undersized oysters from the natural reefs for bedding purposes only (under special regulations).

-No more than ten 11⁄2-bushel sacks per boat per day may be taken from Calcasieu and Sabine Lakes.
-In the event of a closure of the open season for more than seven days, 15 11⁄2-bushel sacks per boat per day may be taken for three consecutive calendar days following reopening.
+No more than ten $1\frac{1}{2}$ -bushel sacks per boat per day may be taken from Calcasieu and Sabine Lakes.
+In the event of a closure of the open season for more than seven days, 15 $1\frac{1}{2}$ -bushel sacks per boat per day may be taken for three consecutive calendar days following reopening.
 Unlimited take elsewhere for commercial purposes.
 When taken for personal consumption, recreational fishermen may take two sacks per person from the natural reefs during open season.